Type Ia Supernova Information-Theoretic Energetics

 Thermonuclear burning provides a natural energy source: increasing the binding energy per nucleon by MeV across nucleons yields,

 The information-theoretic estimate recovers the same energy scale through different accounting, reframing it in terms of a coarse-grained reorganization budget set by the accessible-state geometry.
 A minimal phenomenology is with representing the realized fraction of the available reorganization.
-Variation in across different explosion channels—deflagration, detonation, delayed detonation—provides a natural framework for Type Ia luminosity diversity.
+Variation in across different explosion channels—deflagration, detonation, delayed detonation—provides a natural account of Type Ia luminosity diversity.

 Connection to Constraint Geometry